3D printing: Finishing

 Though the printer-produced resolution and surface finish are sufficient for some applications, post-processing and finishing methods allow for benefits such as greater dimensional accuracy, smoother surfaces, and other modifications such as coloration.

 The surface finish of a 3D-printed part can improved using subtractive methods such as sanding and bead blasting.
 When smoothing parts that require dimensional accuracy, it is important to take into account the volume of the material being removed.

 Some printable polymers, such as acrylonitrile butadiene styrene (ABS), allow the surface finish to be smoothed and improved using chemical vapor processes based on acetone or similar solvents.

 Some additive manufacturing techniques can benefit from annealing as a post-processing step.
 Annealing a 3D-printed part allows for better internal layer bonding due to recrystallization of the part.
 It allows for an increase in mechanical properties, some of which are fracture toughness, flexural strength, impact resistance, and heat resistance.
 Annealing a component may not be suitable for applications where dimensional accuracy is required, as it can introduce warpage or shrinkage due to heating and cooling.
+Some additively manufactured parts—especially parts that are mission critical—are post-processed with hot isostatic pressing to improve the density and to configure the microstructure to get the required mechanical performance of the printed parts.

 Additive or subtractive hybrid manufacturing (ASHM) is a method that involves producing a 3D printed part and using machining (subtractive manufacturing) to remove material.
 Machining operations can be completed after each layer, or after the entire 3D print has been completed depending on the application requirements.
 These hybrid methods allow for 3D-printed parts to achieve better surface finishes and dimensional accuracy.